-Your Students’ Union provides representation for all students, regardless of level, location or subject of study.
-At Postgraduate level the Union supports a network of over 100 Postgraduate programme reps, who provide representation for students studying on a particular PG degree – helping to build the student experience both within their subject area and across the University.
-For more information on our Postgraduate programme rep role, see our Academic Representatives section.
+Your Students’ Union provides representation for all students at Undergraduate, Postgraduate Taught and Postgraduate Research levels, regardless of location or subject of study.
+The Union supports a network of Postgraduate Programme Reps, who provide representation for students studying a particular Postgraduate Degree – helping to build the student experience both within their subject area and across the University.
+Find out more information on our Postgraduate Programme Rep roles here.

 Postgraduate Faculty Officers

-The Postgraduate Faculty Officer scheme is run by the University of Stirling Students’ Union, with support from the University of Stirling (Institute for Advanced Studies), to provide postgraduate representation at a faculty level.
-Each year 10 postgraduate students (5 PGT and 5 PGR) are appointed via a recruitment process to take on lead-student representative roles within their academic faculties.
+The Postgraduate Faculty Officer scheme is run by the University of Stirling Students’ Union, with support from the University of Stirling and the Institute for Advanced Studies, to provide postgraduate representation at a faculty level.
+Each year, 10 postgraduate students (5 Taught and 5 Research) are recruited to take on a lead-student representative role within their academic faculty.

-What to expect of your Postgrad Faculty Officer
+What to expect from your Postgraduate Faculty Officer

 All Faculty Officers have a responsibility to represent and act in the best interests of the students within their faculty.
 This means listening to any questions or concerns you may have about your course, research or faculty as a whole, and then either helping you directly or sign-posting you on to relevant help and support.
 Faculty Officers should provide University staff members with constructive feedback about courses and research in their faculty, with the overall goal being to improve the faculty as a whole for both current and future students.
-Postgrad Taught Faculty Officers also support Programme Reps within their faculty, either with student questions or concerns, or with accreditation questions.
+Postgraduate Taught Faculty Officers also support Programme Reps within their faculty, either with student questions or concerns.

 If you have any personal concerns or quieres which do not relate to your module or programme, please contact either the Student Hub or the Students' Union at email@example.com.